-There are a several reasons a child may need orthodontic treatment at an early age.
-Early phases treatment may reduce or prevent the need for more intensive treatment later on.
+There are several reasons a child may need orthodontic treatment at an early age.
+Early phase treatment may reduce or prevent the need for more intensive treatment later on.

 When treatment is initiated at an early age, the orthodontist can guide the growth of the jaw and the incoming permanent teeth.